 As you shift your focus to metrics that provide context along with numbers, consider searching out metrics from partners or research houses – especially if you can find peer or industry benchmarking starts against which you can measure your team’s performance.
 Everyone wants to know if they’re the slowest gazelle, or the fastest.

 Showing trends over time is another important requirement for giving context to metrics.
 Ideally, you should demonstrate how each investment in people, processes, and technology improved the security program and reduced enterprise risk.
-If you can share such metrics, your communications gaps will begin to disappear – and you’ll all speak the same business language.
+If you can share such metrics, your communications gaps will begin to disappear, you’ll all speak the same business language, and you’ll work towards maturing your security program.

-Looking for more information on how to apply the metrics that matter?
+Looking for more information on security metrics that matter to boards?

 Or view the on-demand webinar: The Most Effective Security Metrics for the Changing Threat Landscape.